Audience

 How to stop attracting B2B leads that don't convert.

-The leads that don't convert usually have something in common: they were never the right fit to begin with.
-Most B2B lead quality problems start with an audience definition that isn't sharp enough to drive consistent decisions across marketing and sales.
+Leads that don't convert usually have something in common: they were probably never the right fit to begin with.
+Lead quality problems start with a vague or overly broad audience definition that isn't clear enough to drive consistent decisions across marketing and sales.

 Why it happens